-Always keep in mind that you have to tell your doctor if you are pregnant or breastfeeding.
+Always keep in mind that one should have to tell a doctor if a person is pregnant or breastfeeding.

 Listed are a few stores with the price for 30 tablets of Methylphenidate ER 36mg.
 Please note that they are before the application of any discounts.:

 - Walgreens – $254.00